anshu1992/grocery_store_assignment/README.md

 7. Create a home page for a User to browse through the products and see each Product with it's title, description, picture and price.
 This should include all the products.

+8. Write RSPEC tests to make sure you can add, remove and update products without any issues

-8. Use a deisgn library to make your app look good with the least amount of effort.
+9. Use a deisgn library to make your app look good with the least amount of effort.
 You can use whichever library you prefer.

-9. Create a feature that you can search and/or filter by category or product title
+10. Create a feature that you can search and/or filter by category or product title

-10. Create a Shopping cart feature that will allow a User to add Products and remove Products from their cart
+11. Create a Shopping cart feature that will allow a User to add Products and remove Products from their cart

-11. Create a Checkout page that will allow a user to see everything in their cart along with their total price.
+12. Create a Checkout page that will allow a user to see everything in their cart along with their total price.
 Allow the user to remove items from their cart as well as "check out"

-12. Set up a fake payment process to allow the user to "Check out"

 13. Provide some kind of user feedback that they have successfully check out and their order has been received and will be processed soon.